 Dr. Claire Sibold specializes in literacy for both elementary and secondary levels, curriculum development, children's literature and writing of credential documents for the California Commission on Teacher Credentialing.
 A former teacher and editor, she has published numerous articles in journals and yearbooks including Innovative Learning Strategies, Today's Evangelizing Child, ASCD journal, and the Claremont Reading Conference Yearbook, and has published chapters in books on study skills and adult literacy and continuing education.
 Her career experience includes both public and private school teaching in Washington and Arizona, teaching at Arizona State University, serving as an editor with CTB/ McGraw-Hill, serving as a mentor teacher and teaching in Hong Kong.
 She has served on review panels for early intervention grants, the California Reading Initiative, National Council on Reading and RICA standards for the Commission on Teacher Credentialing.
 Dr. Sibold presents workshops and sessions at the Association of Christian Schools International, the International Reading Association, regional and state conferences, and school in-services.
 In addition, she has served as a manuscript reviewer for Houghton Mifflin and Addison Wesley Longman Publishers and several refereed journals for the International Reading Association.
 She is an Oxford University Round Table member and has appeared for many years in Who's Who in Education and most recently in Who's Who Among Professionals and Executives; she was awarded the Distinguished Volunteer Award.
 Dr. Sibold and her family attend Mariners Church in Irvine.
 While Dr. Sibold calls Southern California home, she is originally from Seattle, Wash.

-With more than 30 years in the Christian school movement, several years as a junior high and high school teacher, and 28 years as an administrator, Tim Stranske has a wealth of experience in the education field.
+With more than 30 years in the Christian school movement, several years as a junior high and high school teacher and 28 years as an administrator, Tim Stranske has a wealth of experience in the education field.
 He was a principal, curriculum director and superintendent for four California Christian school systems.
-In addition, Stranske served Biola as an adjunct faculty member from 1982 to 1987 and from 1991 to 1993.
+In addition, Stranske served Biola as an adjunct faculty member from 1982–87 and from 1991–93.
 With this background, Stranske assists in moving forward the mission of Biola’s School of Education.
 He works to coordinate efforts with the Association of Christian Schools International (ACSI), oversees placement of student teachers abroad and provides leadership for the M.A.Ed. program.

-Lorena Vidaurre serves Biola students as the Undergraduate Studies Chair/Liberal Studies Coordinator.
-She also serves Biola students as the Founding Director and professor of Early Childhood Education, implementing a fully online and on ground program.
-Her current research project is regarding theological and personal faith integration in education.
+Vidaurre serves Biola students as the founding director and professor of Early Childhood Education, implementing a fully online program.
 Vidaurre’s personal mission is to “equip early education pre-service teachers and leaders in mind, character and spiritual warfare through Bible-centered education, service, research and endowed scholarships that will prepare them in their career and personal journey to impact their students, colleagues, school communities, and the world for Jesus Christ.”
-She has published articles pertaining to global perspectives on spiritual warfare in the preK-12 classroom and co-authored curriculum for English Language Development in Latin American countries.
+She has published articles pertaining to global perspectives on spiritual warfare in the preK-12 classroom and co-authored curriculum for English language development in Latin American countries.